If there's anything you wanted to know that's not listed here, email us at email@example.com

-No, you won't be expected to prove your disability in the assessment.
+No, you will not be expected to prove your disability in the assessment.
 You have already proved your disability by providing evidence of this to the funding body.
-The purpose of the assessment is to ascertain what strategies and support can be put in place to help you on your chosen course.
+The purpose of the needs assessment is to ascertain what strategies and support can be put in place to help you on your chosen course.

-Assessments typically last between 1.5 - 2.5 hours but may be longer or shorter depending on the impact of one's condition and the discussions and demonstrations performed.
+Assessments typically last between 1.5 - 2.5 hours but may be longer or shorter depending on the impact of your condition and the discussions and demonstrations performed.

 You should ensure that you bring the right equipment with you to your assessment, including reading glasses and a hearing aid if necessary.
-If you use a hearing aid, the assessor may require a note detailing the model of device before your appointment takes place.
+If you use a hearing aid, the assessor will require information detailing the model of device before your appointment takes place.

 Click here to find out what else you can do to be prepared.

 The assessment will be conducted as an informal semi-structured interview based around the different areas of study.
 The assessment is typically conducted on a one-to-one basis between you and the assessor - a person with experience and knowledge of the equipment and support which students with disabilities or Special Learning Difficulties (SpLD) require to study successfully at university.